Transferring our products safely from A to B

 - Planning land use within or near high-pressure pipeline corridors

-Dial Before You Dig is a free national community service designed to prevent damage and disruption to the vast pipe and cable networks that provide Australia with the essential services we use every day – including fuel, electricity, gas, communications and water.
+Before You Dig Australia is a free national community service established to prevent damage and disruption to the vast network of pipelines and cables that provide Australia with essential services such as fuel, electricity, gas, communications and water.

-Before digging, you have a legal duty of care to take all appropriate steps to identify, locate and protect pipelines and underground services from damage or interference due to your work.
+Plan ahead and visit the Before You Dig Australia website at www.byda.com.au.
+You have a legal duty of care to take all appropriate steps to identify and locate pipelines and buried services and to protect them from damage or interference due to your work.

 You can book a free Before You Dig Australia awareness session and learn more about safe work practices around pipelines please here:

 Before You Dig Australia VIC/TAS

 Download Land Use Near Pipelines VIC

 Melbourne Airport Jet Pipeline Project